aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/01-dao-creation-process.md

 Work in Progress, needs revision once the code is finalized and frozen.
 :::

-## Creating your DAO and Choosing Plugins
+## Creating Your DAO and Choosing Plugins

 Creating a DAO with custom set of plugins on the frontend is simple.
 After picking an available subdomain name on the `dao.eth` domain, we select the plugins to be installed and configure them.
 The plugin contracts then get deployed and prepared in